Notes on Amino Acids, Proteins, Enzymes

 • "PriVaTe TIM HALL."

-Defective or older proteins are tagged with ubiquitin for destruction.
+• Defective or older proteins are tagged with ubiquitin for destruction.

-Negative nitrogen (loss) balance:
+Negative Nitrogen (loss) balance:

 • Kwashiorkor, dietary deficiency of even one essential amino acid, starvation, diabetes, infection.

-Positive N (gain) balance:
+Positive Nitrogen (gain) balance:

 • Growth, pregnancy, recovery from injury/surgery, recovery from negative N balance.